5 things India need to do right to beat Australia in the 1st BGT 2024-25 Test ft. team selection

 #3 India's selection calls ft.
 Ravindra Jadeja and Mohammed Siraj need to be spot-on

 India have plenty of selection decisions to make ahead of the first Test against Australia.
 There are reports that they could hand out two caps to Nitish Kumar Reddy and Harshit Rana.
-While those selections could go either way, with both players possessing immense talent despite their relative inexperience at the top level, there are others which could come back to bite the visitors.
+While those selections could go either way, with both players possessing immense talent despite their relative inexperience at the top level, there are others that could come back to bite the visitors.

 Some reports suggest that India are willing to drop Ravindra Jadeja and play Ravichandran Ashwin as their sole spinner for the Perth Test.
 Others indicate that Mohammed Siraj, who did well on his last tour of Australia, could be preferred ahead of the likes of Prasidh Krishna and Akash Deep.